The limit cone and bounds on the growth indicator function: Introduction

 \subsubsection{Property (T)}

 If $G$ has no factor locally isomorphic to $\mathfrak{so}(n,1)$ or $\mathfrak{su}(n,1)$ with $n\geq 2$, then $G$ has Property (T).
-This also leads to a bound on the growth indicator function. \begin{proposition*} [{\cite[Theorem~7.1]{OhDichotomy}}] If $G$ has Property (T) and $\Gamma$ has infinite covolume, then
+This also leads to a bound on the growth indicator function. \begin{proposition*} [{\cite[Theorem~7.1]{OhDichotomy}}] If $G$ is simple of higher rank and $\Gamma$ has infinite covolume, then

 where $\Theta$ is the half sum of all roots in a maximal strongly orthogonal system. \end{proposition*} We note that in general $\Theta < \rho$ as we sum only a proper subset of positive roots (see \cite{OhUniformPointwise} for precise values of $\Theta$).
 Hence, the conclusion $\psi_\Gamma \leq \rho$ is much stronger than the $\Gamma$-independent bound $\psi_\Gamma \leq 2\rho - \Theta$.
-If $\mathcal{L}_\Gamma$ avoids one facet of $\mathfrak{a}_+$, then we can use \eqref{eq:propTpsi} together with Theorem~\ref{thm:onewallavoided} to get an improved bound which is again independent of $\Gamma$.
+If $\mathcal{L}_\Gamma$ avoids one facet of $\mathfrak{a}_+$, then we can use \eqref{eq:propTpsi} together with Corollary~\ref{thm:onewallavoided} to get an improved bound which is again independent of $\Gamma$.
 This will be presented in Proposition~\ref{prop:boundwallavoided}.